tsantef/reactionpack/README.md

 ### Returns

-* (Component) Return s new component that server as the app's root state container.
+* (Component) Returns a new component that serves as the app's root state container.
+* initialState - optional state object

 ```javascript
 import { createStateContainer } from 'reactionpack';